manekinekko/angular-search-experience/README.md

 Now that you are using Node.js `v6.11.5`, you are ready to run (ie. emulate) the `search` Cloud Function locally.
 For that, run `npm run start:backend:firebase`.
 This command will do two things:

-1.  change directory to the `/functions` folder (found at the root of the project).
+1. Change directory to the `/functions` folder (found at the root of the project).
 This folder contains all the backend code.
-1. Then it will serve the `search` Cloud Function locally on `http://localhost:5000/angular-search-experience/us-central1/search`
+1. Serve the `search` Cloud Function locally on `http://localhost:5000/angular-search-experience/us-central1/search`

 > Important: Please note that the `search` function implements only the `POST` and `DELETE` HTTP methods, allowing you to add and delete an entity, so you will need an HTTP client, such as `cURL` or `Postman`, to be able to request the Cloud Function.